 \begin{remark} By the construction of $\widetilde{\mathcal{B}}^*$ in Lemma \ref{xxappr}, we know that $\|\widetilde{\mathcal{B}}^*\|_0=\|\mathcal{B}^*\|_0$, which will be used to establish the upper bounds in the specifical noise models. \end{remark}

 Now we return to prove Theorem \ref{maintheo}.
-First, we need to define the penalty $\textup{pen}(\mathcal{X})$ on the candidate reconstructions $\mathcal{X}$ of $\mathcal{X}^*$ in the set $\Gamma$ such that the summability condition
+First, we need to define the penalty $\textup{pen}(\mathcal{X})$ on the candidate reconstructions $\mathcal{X}$ of $\mathcal{X}^*$ in the set $\Gamma_1=\{\mathcal{X}=\mathcal{A} \diamond \mathcal{B}: \ \mathcal{A}\in\mathfrak{L}, \ \mathcal{B}\in\mathfrak{D}\}$ such that the summability condition

-holds.
+holds, where $\mathfrak{L}$ and $\mathfrak{D}$ are the same as those in $\Gamma$ in (\ref{TauSet}).
 Notice that the condition in (\ref{penalt}) is the well-known Kraft-McMillan inequality for coding entries of $\Gamma$ with an alphabet of size $2$ \cite{Brockway1957Two, kraft1949device}, see also \cite[Section 5]{cover2006elements}.
-If we choose the penalties to be code lengths for some uniquely decodable binary code of the entries $\mathcal{X}\in\Gamma$, then (\ref{penalt}) is satisfied automatically \cite[Section 5]{cover2006elements}, which will provide the construction of the penalties.
+If we choose the penalties to be code lengths for some uniquely decodable binary code of the entries $\mathcal{X}\in\Gamma_1$, then (\ref{penalt}) is satisfied automatically \cite[Section 5]{cover2006elements}, which will provide the constructions of the penalties.